lichtteil/local_luftdaten/README.md

 # Custom Luftdaten component for Home Assistant

+## About
+This custom component for Home Assistant integrates your (own) local Luftdaten sensor (air quality/particle sensor) without using the cloud.
+Ich you want to know more about the sensor and how to build one check this website: https://luftdaten.info/en/home-en/

 ## Installation
 - Create the directory `custom_components/local_luftdaten/` in your Home Assitant config directory (e.g. `~/.homeassistant/custom_components/local_luftdaten/`)
 - Download and unzip or clone this repository and move its content to your `local_luftdaten` directory